 '''

-class mosaik.scenario.ModelFactory(world: World, sim: SimRunner)
+class mosaik.scenario.ModelFactory(world, group, sid, proxy)

 '''

 This is a facade for a simulator sim that allows the user to create new model instances (entities) within that simulator.

 For every model that a simulator publicly exposes, the ModelFactory provides a ModelMock attribute that actually creates the entities.